-High Net Worth Divorce FAQs
+High Net Worth Divorce FAQ

 Asset division is especially important to those whose net worth is substantial.
 Feeling like you’re having to compromise or give up something important can have a major impact on your post-divorce life.
-Here are some high net worth divorce FAQs regarding some common issues:
+Here are some high net worth divorce FAQ regarding some common issues:

-The retirement accounts are all in my husband’s name, because I didn’t work.
+The retirement accounts are all in my husband’s name because I didn’t work.
 Am I entitled to any of it?

 I’m worried my spouse is concealing assets somehow.
 Will those be accounted for?